codenvy/docs/src/main/_docs/integration-guide/integration-continuous-integration.md

 ```

 #### Jenkins Connector
-Update the `codenvy.env` with connectors properties:
+Update the `codenvy.env` with connectors properties.
+Note that you can rename "WEBHOOK1" with any identifer.
+The system will treat Git and Jenkins Connector variables with the same name as related so ensure you have both identically named for each install:

 ```text
 #CODENVY_JENKINS_CONNECTOR_CONNECTOR1_FACTORY_ID=<factory id>